smaremanda/add-in-docs/how-to/create-better-add-ins-for-word-with-office-open-xml.md

 The markup for a given content type and methods for inserting it are the same whether your add-in is designed to stand-alone or work with a template.
 If you are using templates designed to work with your add-in, just be sure that your JavaScript includes callbacks that account for scenarios where referenced content might already exist in the document (such as demonstrated in the binding example shown in the section [Add and bind to a named content control](../how-to/create-better-add-ins-for-word-with-office-open-xml.md#bk_AddAndBind)).

-When using templates with your appâ€”whether the add-in will be resident in the template at the time that the user created the document or the add-in will be inserting a templateâ€”you might also want to incorporate other elements of the API to help you create a more robust, interactive experience.
+When using templates with your app, whether the add-in will be resident in the template at the time that the user created the document or the add-in will be inserting a template, you might also want to incorporate other elements of the API to help you create a more robust, interactive experience.
 For example, you may want to include identifying data in a customXML part that you can use to determine the template type in order to provide template-specific options to the user.
-To learn more about how to work with customXML in your add-ins, see the additional resources that follow.
+To learn more about how to work with custom XML in your add-ins, see the additional resources that follow.

 ## Additional resources